BonBergado/BonBergado/README.md

 ## About

-I'm a 3rd year BSCpE student at TIP Quezon City specializing in **Human-Computer Interaction** — with a focus on Unity/VR, Natural Language Processing, and Human-Robot Interaction.
+I'm a 3rd year BSCpE student at TIP Quezon City specializing in **Human-Computer Interaction** - with a focus on Unity/VR, Natural Language Processing, and Human-Robot Interaction.
 Alongside my HCI work, I'm developing practical skills in **purple team cybersecurity** and exploring **bioinformatics** and **computational psychology** as convergence areas.

-My interest lies in the gaps between disciplines — designing systems that are both technically sound and genuinely usable by humans.
+My interest lies in the gaps between disciplines such as designing systems that are both technically sound and genuinely usable by humans.

 ---